On-the-fly group addition based on LDAP sources

 Question: Is it possible to do it with a plugin?

-#2 Updated by Kevin Bortis almost 12 years ago
+#2 Updated by Kevin Bortis about 12 years ago

 This is exactly I search for.
 In my test installation I have setup a project for our department with subprojects for each project in the department.
 In some subprojects there are some freelancer we hire if the workload is to high for our main team.
 For security reasons I have set all projects to non-public and have setup groups Freelancer1, Freelancer2 etc. which I can add individually to the subprojects.
 The accounts and groups for the freelancers are added manually.
 All of the main team is in a LDAP-Group and authenticates using LDAP (Active Directory).
 The problem is, that the list of workers is to long to be managed by hand.
 So I would appreciate if all Users authenticating themself with LDAP are added to the group 'Company' as suggested by the creator of the ticket.